Last Updated on by Karl

 MailChimp User Experience

-MailChimp’s visual editor lets even the least techy people design a beautiful, professional email or newsletter with 0 coding experience.
+MailChimp’s visual drag-and-drop editor lets even the least techy people design a beautiful, professional email or newsletter with 0 coding experience.

-Check out how easy the editor is:
+Check out how easy the drag-and-drop interface is:

 Drag what you want from the right side and drop it into a predetermined widget on the left.
 It doesn’t get any easier.